Liev Schreiber: Marriage and relationships

-Schreiber was in a relationship with British actress Naomi Watts (with whom he appeared in The Painted Veil).
-They have two children.
-On September 26, 2016, Schreiber and Watts separated after 11 years together.
+Schreiber was in a relationship with British actress Naomi Watts after meeting at the 2005 Met Gala (and with whom he appeared in the 2006 film The Painted Veil).
+Their son was born in 2007, and their daughter, Kai Schreiber, was born in 2008 On September 26, 2016, Schreiber and Watts separated after 11 years together.

-Schreiber has been in a relationship with Taylor Neisen since 2017.
+In 2017 Schreiber began a relationship with Taylor Neisen, then a nanny to Schreiber's children, when she was 22 and Schreiber was 50.
 They married in July 2023 and their daughter was born in August 2023.

 Schreiber has lived in a loft apartment in Noho, in Lower Manhattan in New York City, that was shown in Architectural Digest.